JHNguyen801/EmployeeIMS/README.md

 		  Employee Information Management System
 		*******************************************

-1. Press 1 : To Add an Employee Details
+1. Press 1: To Add an Employee Details
-2. Press 2 : To See an Employee Details
+2. Press 2: To See an Employee Details
-3. Press 3 : To Update Employee Details
+3. Press 3: To Sort Employee by Salary
+4. Enter 4: To Filter Employee Info
+5. Enter 5: To Update Employee Info
-4. Press 4 : To Exit the EIMS Portal
+6. Press 6: To Exit the EIMS Portal

 Please Enter choice: